From Chennai to the world: how India is reshaping Renault Group’s strategy

 CEO Renault India

-This integrated organization is also supported by a dense and rapidly evolving commercial network, with more than 350 sales outlets and 450 service sites across the country.
-The objective is to strengthen proximity with customers, enhance their ownership experience and build lasting relationships of trust in a market that is as demanding as it is dynamic.
+This integrated organization is also supported by a dense and rapidly transforming commercial network, with more than 350 sales outlets and 450 service sites across the country.
+The goal is to strengthen proximity with customers, enhance their vehicle ownership experience and build lasting trust in a market that is both highly demanding and dynamic.

-Within Renault Group’s international strategy, India now holds a position comparable to that of its other hubs (Latin America, Morocco, Turkey and South Korea).
-It is no longer limited to meeting local demand: it also contributes to the development of models intended for multiple regions around the world, notably through its role as an industrial platform for right-hand-drive markets.
+In Renault Group’s international strategy, India now holds a position comparable to that of its other hubs (Latin America, Morocco, Turkey and South Korea).
+It is no longer just about meeting local demand: the country is establishing itself as a true hub, capable of operating across the entire value chain, from vehicle development to industrialization, with an increasingly global reach.

-The return of the Renault Duster is fully aligned with this new phase.
-Back in 2012, the model made its mark on the Indian market by opening the door to the compact SUV segment.
-With more than 200,000 units sold, it established itself as a benchmark, synonymous with robustness, versatility and a certain spirit of adventure.
+The return of Renault Duster is fully aligned with this new phase.
+In 2012, the model made its mark on the Indian market by paving the way for the compact SUV segment.
+With more than 200,000 units sold, it quickly established itself as a benchmark, associated with robustness, versatility and a certain spirit of adventure.

-Today, the Duster returns to a profoundly transformed environment.
+Today, Duster is making its return in a profoundly transformed environment.
 The market has matured, expectations have evolved and technology has become central.
 The new Duster has been designed to meet these demands.
-Developed and produced in Chennai, it embodies Renault Group’s ability to design vehicles that align with local usage patterns while fully embracing an international ambition.
+Developed and produced in Chennai, it embodies Renault Group’s ability to create vehicles that align with local usage while fitting into a broader international ambition.

-The introduction of Full Hybrid E-Tech technology, Renault’s first in India, illustrates this pragmatic approach to innovation.
-It offers a concrete response to the challenges of sustainable mobility by combining energy efficiency, ease of use and driving pleasure.
-Integrated connectivity, comfort features and a strong focus on interior space also reflect an upmarket shift, in line with the current expectations of Indian customers.
+The introduction of Full Hybrid E-Tech technology, a first for Renault in India, illustrates this pragmatic approach to innovation.
+It provides a concrete response to the challenges of sustainable mobility by combining energy efficiency, ease of use and driving pleasure.
+Built-in connectivity, comfort features and the attention given to interior space also reflect an upward shift in positioning, in line with the current expectations of Indian customers.

 Beyond the product itself, the Duster plays a catalytic role.
-It supports the revival of commercial momentum, strengthens utilization of the Chennai manufacturing site and underpins the Group’s ambition to double local production volumes over the medium term.
-It also symbolizes renewed confidence in the potential of the Indian market and in the ability of local teams to deliver on this ambition.
+It supports the revival of commercial momentum, strengthens the utilization of the Chennai industrial site and underpins the Group’s ambition to double its local production volumes in the medium term.
+It also marks the beginning of a broader renewal of the lineup, set to accelerate in the coming years to cover a wider range of segments in the Indian market.

 A future taking shape in India

-India is emerging as one of the key territories where Renault Group is actively shaping its future: a future built on modular platforms, meaningful technologies, vehicles designed and produced close to customers and an organization capable of radiating internationally.
+India is thus emerging as one of the key territories where Renault Group is actively building its future.
+A future shaped by modular platforms, purposeful technologies, vehicles designed and produced as close as possible to customers and an organization capable of extending its reach internationally.

-The return of the Duster is the natural entry point to this new chapter.
-But behind this icon, a long-term strategy is taking shape, one set to gain momentum in the years ahead, in step with a market that continues to surprise with its energy and capacity for transformation.
+The return of Duster is the natural entry point to this transformation.
+But beyond this iconic model, it is a comprehensive long-term strategy that is taking shape, embodied by the futuREady plan.
+A trajectory set to accelerate in the years ahead, in step with a market that continues to stand out for its energy and its capacity for transformation.

 FAQ